chrypixl/project-3/README.md

 - A timing delay can affect a recording by a few milliseconds, which can be very noticeable in this application.
 Refactor code to minimize delays in recording/playing sounds.
 - Styles are currently a work in progress.
-- Spacebar causes navigation jump to the bottom of the page, stops recording.

 ### Features